WaryaWayne/myWorkLog/work_ive_done.md

 - removed the footer1. not needed anymore.
 - Changed location of password reset form we are using, changed store icon to be our Logo instead.
 Created new Logo component.
 - Set OTP to be all digits.
 So we no longer need the type text.
 The keyboard shows numbers as well.
-- Made the video come from our backend via fetch.
-Much better than bundling with the frontend.
+- Made the video come from our Project 8333327 via fetch.
+Much better than bundling with the Project 83323.
 Added a handleClick function to redirect to login with a toast if needed.
 Will need to figure out if user is authenticated, so we don't show toast as needed.
 Deleted the old video in public.
 No longer needed.
 - Added index.html meta tags, changed some more parts to better match dark and light theme

 **Total commits:** 16

 ## 2025-04-17

-**chatUI/frontend**
+**Project 50**

 - We now pull in an image of tracksuit and sweatsuit to display in right sidebar for the user on load.
-- Added a stat's section to give quick descriptions of the values of our products.
+- Added a stat's section to give quick descriptions of the values of our Project 83333277.
 On Homepage.
 - new updated hero section with better proportions and easier to read and understand.
 We now add that we are the first ai chat to shop interface.
 - A simple email and phone number for people to reach us at.
 Added to homepage.
-- Added a featured products section.
-This will alow us to display our products on the homepage.
+- Added a featured Project 83333277 section.
+This will alow us to display our Project 83333277 on the homepage.
 Working on a page per product.
 - Added a new faq section to our homepage.
 It answers a bunch of questions a user might have.

 **Total commits:** 6

 ## 2025-04-19

-**chatUI/frontend**
+**Project 50**

 - removed dev tools before build.
 - deleted and replaced with policies/delete-my-data
-- Made all link targets blank and changed which privacy url to stripe we use because other one is in french.
+- Made all link targets blank and changed which privacy url to Project 83333281 we use because other one is in french.
 - Added Robots.txt
 - Added website sitemap
 - Added website manifest.